chris-twiner/scalesXml/README.md

 _Warning_ local file based sites do not work in Chrome, use Firefox or IE in preference.

+# Mailing List

+The Scales dl is: scales-xml at googlegroups.com .
+Feel free to ask questions or make suggestions there.
+Issues should really be raised on github however.

 YourKit has been used to great effect in the creation of scales-xml:

 *YourKit* is kindly supporting open source projects with its full-featured Java Profiler.